nuttytree/ESPHome-Devices/README.md

 ## Custom Components
-I have been working on updating most of my custom code into components that can esily be pulled directly from GitHub into your device configuration using the [external components](https://esphome.io/components/external_components.html) component.
+I have been working on updating most of my custom code into components that can easily be pulled directly from GitHub into your device configuration using the [external components](https://esphome.io/components/external_components.html) component.
 I have run into frequent issues with changes in ESPHome breaking my components so I am now tagging my repo with the version of ESPHome it is compatible with.
 I generally upgrade pretty quickly so as soon as I have confirmed things are working and/or made the neccessary changes I will add a tag for the new version of ESPHome.

 ### Binary Light With Power
 This an enhanced version of the standard [binary light](https://esphome.io/components/light/binary.html) component that adds an option to include a sensor to report current power usage based on a configured wattage of the light(s) it controls.
 More details on how to use this component are available [here](./components/binary_light_with_power/README.md).

 ### GPIO Light With Power
 This an enhanced version of the standard [gpio switch](https://esphome.io/components/switch/gpio.html) component that adds an option to include a sensor to report current power usage based on a configured wattage of the device(s) it controls.
 More details on how to use this component are available [here](./components/gpio_switch_with_power/README.md).

+### TREO LED Pool Light
+This is a custom light component that works with [TREO LED Pool Lights](https://www.srsmith.com/en-us/products/pool-lighting/treo-led-pool-light/) and exposes the different colors as "effects" so thay can be selected from Home Assistant.
+More details on how to use this component are available [here](./components/treo_led_pool_light/README.md).

 ### Tuya
 This is a copy of the standard Tuya component with a couple of fixes/tweaks that are still getting hashed out in the main branch of ESPHome that are needed to get my custom Tuya Light Plus component to work reliably.
 Hopefully I can remove this component soon.